Search IDX Listings by using an Advanced Interactive Map.

 Some of the best neighborhoods in Palm Springs are on Indian land.
 Over 23000 residential properties are located on Indian lease land, which give the home owner the right to the property for the duration of the lease.
 Most Indian leases are administrated by the Bureau of Indian Affairs; a homeowner doesn't deal with the Indian owners directly, but instead usually with the appointed property management company or Bureau of Indian Affairs office.

 Mortgages are available on lease land.
 Some leases do have minimal down payment requirements and other specific conditions, however it is possible to get a loan on lease land.
 Interests rates tend to be the same for Lease and Fee Simple land.
-However, WE RECOMMEND GOING WITH A LOCAL LENDER THAT IS FAMILIAR WITH LEASE LAND.
-(Contact Paul for more information on lenders that process lease loan applications.)
+Typically a lender will require the raining term of the lease to be at least 5 years longer then the term of the loan.
+Not all lenders will lend on lease land.
+WE RECOMMEND GOING WITH A LOCAL LENDER THAT IS FAMILIAR WITH LEASE LAND.
+(Contact The Paul Kaplan Group for more information on lenders that process lease loan applications.)

-The price of the lease varies generally between $1400 and $6000 per year depending on the property, and subject to change.
+The price of the lease varies generally between $1400 and $8000 per year depending on the property, and subject to change; some are higher, some lower.
 Some lease payments are paid annually; others are divided and paid monthly.

-Lease land typically consists of long term land leases that are commonly renewed well in advance of their expiration dates.
+Lease land typically consists of long term land leases.
+The length of the lease will vary.
 However each lease is unique and should be reviewed for the specific terms affecting a particular property.
-Typically, Indian Lease land properties have increased/decreased in value at the same rate as Fee Simple land (land that is not lease land).
+Historically, Indian Lease land properties have increased/decreased in value at the same rate as Fee Simple land (land that is not lease land).

-The primary difference between buying land and leasing it is obvious; lease land reduces the cost of a home by 20 to 30% on average.
-Once a structure is built the land beneath it can be of no other use to the homeowner.
-So, by owning on leased land, the homeowner gets the use of the land without the capital outlay - and can afford a far more luxurious home for less money.
+The primary difference between buying land and leasing it is obvious; lease land reduces the cost of a home compared to "Fee Land", land that you own.
+So, by owning on leased land, the homeowner gets the use of the land without the capital outlay - and may be able to afford a far more luxurious home for less money.
 Also, since no one actually owns a home until the loan is paid off, most so-called "land owners" don't really own their property for 30 years.

-While many things determine resale values, all available figures indicated that resales of homes on leased land have climbed in the exact proportion as other homes in the same areas.
-The condition in which you keep your home has far more influence on its resale value than the fact it is or is not on lease land.
+While many things determine resale values, recent comps for resales of homes on leased land have either risen or declined in similar proportions as other homes in the same areas.
+The condition in which you keep your home most likely has far more influence on its resale value than the fact it is or is not on lease land.
+When considering purchasing any property, we suggest buyers check comps for the neighborhood.

-Presented courtesy of Financial Title Company.
+Presented in part as a courtesy of Financial Title Company.
 None of the above statements can be guaranteed.
 Before you get into a transaction on Indian lease land, you should read and review all contracts, leases and information about the specific lease as all leases are unique.
 We recommend you consult with your accountant, attorney and tax advisor prior to making any purchases on Lease OR Fee land.